 - Spending time with old drug buddies or people who aren’t clean and sober.

 There are multiple factors that can lessen the likelihood of a relapse.
-These include coping skills, support from family and sober friends, steady employment and housing, healthy lifestyle (diet and exercise), access to health care, and lower levels of stress.
+These include coping skills, support from family and sober friends, steady employment and housing, a healthy lifestyle (diet and exercise), access to health care, and lower levels of stress.
 It’s important to remember that treatment is a holistic process.

 There is no single magic bullet that will cure you.
 Instead, always remember that addiction is an incurable condition—this means you can’t ever use cocaine in moderation if you have been addicted.
 However, it can be managed and you can live a happy, full life if you remain honest and devote yourself to recovery.

 How to Find Cocaine Treatment

-Are you or a loved one struggling with a cocaine addiction?
+Are you or a loved one struggling with cocaine addiction?
 Are you tired of living a life filled with pain and misery?

 There’s hope for you!
 Finding freedom from your addiction is possible.
 You just have to find the right treatment program and build a sober support network.
 If you want to start living that new life today, be sure to contact our compassionate team at Bedrock Recovery Center today.
 You can break free and live a new life right away!